apollographql/federation/atlas/readme.md

 `.atlas` directories may have a cache.
 If present, the cache is treated as read only unless explicitly updated.

-## global atlas
+### global atlas

 The global atlas lives in `~/.atlas`.
 It has the same structure as any other `.atlas` folder, with the exception that the cache is always present.

-## atlas cache
+### atlas cache

-TK, but generally we use cacache with this structure:

-The cache contains the current state for each atlas under its proper uri: `atlas:[atlas-id]`.
-The state is a *lemma*, a structure which contains:
+TK, but generally we use cacache holding the current state for each atlas under its proper uri as a key.
+The state is a lemma which references others, also held in the cache under their own hash.

+## Distributed data format

+TK, basically a sequence of *lemmas*, including:
   - the content hashes of one or more previous lemmas
-  - a signed *announcement* describing a change to the state(s)
+  - a signed *announcement* describing a change to atlas' current state(s)
-  - the derived state
+  - optionally, a new derived state

+The first lemma in an atlas is the `axiom`.
+It is simply a signed message describing the atlas and granting a single public key the ability to declare within the entire namespace.

+Subsequent lemmas may:
+  - `GRANT` or `REVOKE` permissions to the namespace or subsets of it to other public keys
-  - optionally, a signature
+  - `WRITE` to a particular path within the atlas

-In principle, a client can look up the prior lemmas and verify the correctness all the way back to the atlas’ *axiom*, which is a self-signed announcement declaring and describing the atlas.

-In practice, signed intermediate lemmas make this unnecessary.
-Clients need only pull atlas data until they get a lemma signed by an identity they trust (i.e. the establishing identity of an atlas, or some identity subsequently vested with its power).
+    - maybe break this into specific operations, like `ANNOUNCE` endpoint availability/unavailability?
+  - `STATE` the result of applying one or more intermediate lemmas.
+This allows clients to skip following and recomputing (maybe very big) proof trees if they trust the `STATE` signer